Waterloo Warriors women's ice hockey

 The Waterloo Warriors women's ice hockey program represents the University of Waterloo in the Ontario University Athletics women's ice hockey conference of U Sports.
-The current head coach is Shaun Reagan, a former competitor for the OHL's Brantford Alexanders and a selection of the Detroit Red Wings in the 1982 NHL Draft.
-In 2011-12, Reagan was recognized as the OUA Coach of the Year.
+The team plays at Columbia Icefield Arena, located on the north side of the University's main campus, in a complex on the same site as Warrior Field.
+Former hockey player Shaun Reagan has served as head coach since the 2011-12 season.

+The Warriors have won the McCaw Cup once, in 2024.
+They have made one appearance at the U Sports National Championship in 2024, finishing in fourth place.
+The Warriors are also set to host and appear at both the 2025 and 2026 National Championships at the Woolwich Memorial Centre in Elmira, Ontario.

 History

+Bill Antler era

 Joining the OUA conference in the 2002-03 season, having formerly been as a club team at the university, the Warriors were led by head coach Bill Antler.
 His coaching staff for the inaugural season included assistant coaches Roger McKenzie and Mike Cinelli.
 Serving as the first captain in Warriors history, Lindsay Wood played for the program until 2005, part of a foundation of competitive players including Sarah McNaught and Lindsay Wood.
 Finishing fourth in the OUA Western Division for their inaugural season, the club finished ahead of the Western Mustangs, who would become one of their biggest rivals.

+Mike Kadar era

-During their third season, the Warriors clinched their first playoff berth under interim head coach Mike Kadar.
+During the 2005-2006 season, the Warriors clinched their first playoff berth under interim head coach Mike Kadar.
 Having also served as the Strength and Conditioning Coach for the NHL’s Los Angeles Kings, Kadar joined the Warriors due to the NHL Player Lockout.
 Facing the Brock Badgers in their first-ever playoff series, the Warriors were unable to qualify for the next round.

+Geraldine Heaney era

 With Kadar returning to the Kings the next autumn, the 2005-2006 season featured a new head coach.
 Winter Games gold medalist Geraldine Heaney, a member of the Hockey Hall of Fame, took the reins, with a coaching staff that included Mike Stankowitsch, Jerry Harrigan and Bradi Cochrane.
-Serving as Warriors head coach from 2005-11, she stepped down from the role in May 2011.
+Heaney stepped down from the role in May 2011.